adaptingadapting/Holberton-SpeedrunAllChecksPercent/Emacs/README.md

-task 1 is about opening a file from emacs, something ive done countless times, easy money task 2 is about saving, like last time ive done it thousands of times, keep them coming task 3 is about cutting, easy hit control k
+task 1 is about opening a file from emacs, something ive done countless times, easy money task 2 is about saving, like last time ive done it thousands of times, keep them coming task 3 is about cutting, easy hit control k task 4 is about pasting, even tho there is no such thing i guessed they ment yanking and put on c y